harness-community/gitness-lab/README.md

 remote:   Details: Identified a pattern that may indicate AWS credentials, risking unauthorized cloud resource access and data breaches on AWS platforms.
 ```

+If you already have gitleaks configured locally, you'll see a different error message, and your commits might be blocked before they reach Gitness (and good for you for being proactive! :shield:)

 The above AWS credentials are sample ones from the AWS documentation and are not valid credentials 🙂.

 ## Pipelines